Understanding mobility across age groups and what it actually takes to design Voice AI for real people in real cities.

 The Instrument

-We couldn’t answer these questions from a usability lab or a post-hoc reflection form.
-Public, conversational AI interactions don’t happen frequently enough in the open to observe directly.
-If we wanted to understand how people actually interact with voice AI during real navigation, we needed to be inside the conversation when it happened and not reflecting about it afterward.
+Public, conversational AI interactions don't happen frequently enough to observe directly, and asking someone to reflect afterward loses whatever made the moment real.
+If we wanted to understand how people actually interact with voice AI during real navigation, we needed to be inside the conversation when it happened rather than reflecting on it later.

-From the participant’s perspective, they were talking to a travel companion that helped them plan errands and occasionally asked how it went.
-The reflection happened inside the interaction, facilitated by the same voice that had just helped plan the route.
-This collapsed the gap that conventional diary studies can’t close.
+They were just talking to a travel companion that helped plan errands and occasionally asked how it went.
+The reflection happened inside the interaction, facilitated by the same voice that had just helped plan the route — closing a gap that conventional diary studies can't.

-We recruited six participants across age groups and technology comfort levels: from a 25-year-old comfortable with AI tools to a 70+ year-old who had never used a voice assistant for navigation.
-Screener surveys helped us map their familiarity with ChatGPT and caregiving responsibilities before onboarding.
+We recruited six participants across age groups and technology comfort levels, from a 25-year-old comfortable with AI tools to a 70+ year-old who had never used a voice assistant for navigation, screening for their familiarity with ChatGPT and caregiving responsibilities before onboarding.

 Participant recruited and their relationship with technology (ChatGPT)